What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Wool Sock Suggestions:

-Moleskin is great for blisters and we always make sure we have some in our first aid kit.
+Moleskin is great for blisters and I always make sure I have some in my first aid kit.
 It’s better to have it and not need it than need it and not have it!
 Your feet are one of your main priorities while hiking.
 If your feet are not comfortable, you’re going to feel it in every step!
 It’s important to know how to use moleskin though, it’s not as easy as just sticking it on your blister.
 You’ll want to get a lesson on how to apply moleskin.
 Read all about how to use moleskin here: Article on everything you need to know about Moleskin

 Suggested Moleskin to buy: